 - Consider the pull-out force, this depends on the quality of the surface (soil type, water penetration) which then determines the incline and depth of the anchor.

 - Loose soil proves the least resistance and will require special anchors.
 Special testing and advice is needed in situations like this.

 - Ballast anchorage is necessary where ground penetration is not possible.

-- The correct type of anchors and pole packs are recommended by the manufactures and should be adhered to closely.
+- The correct type of anchors and pole packs are recommended by the manufacturers and should be adhered to closely.
 These are specifically chosen to combat the maximum uplift force any structure has.
-Check out our ballast guide.

 - Anchoring your tent to cement and walls may be an option where the owner of the site has provided permission.
 Read more about fixing a stretch tent to concrete and walls.

 Stretch Tents and Truss

 - If all of the above anchorage options still don’t suit your installation, consider using your stretch tent with truss staging.
 This is obviously not a cheap installation option, but can produce some eye catching results.
 Read more about truss and stretch tents.

 - Local weather patterns and direction of prevailing winds should be considered when planning open sides and entrances.
 Gusting winds can cause fabric to lift off the poles.

 - Heavy duty base plates should be used if extreme weather is predicted.
 If the security of a central pole is in question, replace with a longer pole and be sure it’s securely in place and can’t be lifted.

 - Correct pole placement will create optimal water run-off with no flat areas.
 Gently stagger the length of the centre poles if there are 2 rows or more with the longest poles in the centre.